 The major upgrade added to the 5.9L Cummins midway thru 1998 (or 1998.5 as it is often referred to) was doubling the number of valves in the cylinder head from 2 valves to 4 valves per cylinder.
-The combination of increased valves, as well as an enhanced fuel system, significantly increased airflow, provide more precise fueling, and reduced emissions, all while delivering more horsepower and torque.
+The combination of increased valves, as well as an enhanced fuel system, significantly increased airflow, provide more precise fueling, all while delivering more horsepower and torque.
 Incorporating 4 valves per cylinder not only gave the 5.9L Cummins more power but also provided enhanced throttle response and a broader torque curve.

 Maintaining the legendary Cummins level of reliability was another major focus when redesigning the 5.9L.
 The existing cast-iron block and cylinder head were already proven commodities and were more than capable of handling the increase in power.
 The forged steel crankshaft and connecting rods were also carried over from the 12 valve Cummins engine due to their durability.
-The fuel system was also upgraded to increase performance and reduce emissions.
+The fuel system was also upgraded to increase performance.
 The mechanical injection pump was replaced with a Bosch VP44 electric pump.
 The new electronically controlled VP44 injection pump was responsible for pressurizing the fuel, controlling the injection timing, and monitoring fuel flow.

 From 1998.5-1999 trucks paired with an automatic transmission were rated at 215 hp and 420 lb-ft of torque.
 The power levels got a slight bump to 235 hp and 460 lb-ft of torque from 2000-2002.
 The standard-output 2nd generation trucks paired with a manual transmission were rated at 235 hp and 460 lb-ft of torque.
 In 2001 Dodge introduced a new high-output (H.O.)
 24 valve Cummins, that featured upgraded fuel injectors and an upgraded VP44 Pump.
 The H.O. version of the 5.9L Cummins was rated at 245 hp and 505 lb-ft of torque.